 In this section of the website you can find all the information on how we represent you, how you can influence the Union, make a change by getting your voice heard and how we hold the university to account.

 Your Officers and Elections

 The Students’ Union is a democratic organisation run by students for students.
-Cross-campus elections are held every academic year so the students can choose their officers/representatives for the coming academic year.
+Cross-campus elections are held every academic year so the students can choose their student leaders for the coming academic year.
 These elected work at all levels of the University to enhance your student experience and represent you, the students.

-The Students' Union is here to make sure that you can make the most out of your degree and one of the key ways we do this.
-Each course has its own set of StARs who volunteer their time to champion the needs of the students on their respective courses.
+The Students' Union is here to make sure that you can make the most out of your degree and one of the key ways we do this is by working in partnership with the University to deliver the student academic representation system.

-Throughout the year, we’ll be leading on dozens of campaigns to ensure that your university experience is the best it can be.
+Throughout the year, we’ll be leading on lots of campaigns to ensure that your university experience is the best it can be.
 So if you would like to get stuck in and help us campaign, then be sure to reach out to us!